AI Video Product Object Deforms (Bottle, Box, Logo Warps)

-Bottle stretches, packaging warps, logo bends.
-Treat product shots like macro photography — high-quality reference, minimum motion, short clips.
+Bottle stretches, packaging warps, logo bends in AI video.
+Treat product shots like macro photography: high-res reference, lowest motion, 5s clips, locked camera.

 You upload a clean studio shot of a perfume bottle and ask for a slow camera orbit.
-The output: the bottle is now subtly stretched, the label is curving, the cap is slightly the wrong shape, the logo letters are off.
-Same brand, similar product — but no marketer would approve this.
+The output: the bottle is subtly stretched, the label curves, the cap is the wrong shape, and the logo letters are off.
+Same brand, similar product, but no marketer would approve it.

 Rigid objects (bottles, boxes, electronics, packaging) are the hardest things for video models to keep stable.
-They have crisp geometric edges, parallel lines, and brand-specific lettering — all of which are easy to subtly deform.
-And the deformation is unforgivable because viewers know exactly how the product is supposed to look.
+They have crisp geometric edges, parallel lines, and brand-specific lettering, all of which are easy to subtly deform.
+The deformation is unforgivable because viewers know exactly how the product is supposed to look.
+A 5% stretch on a bottle is a wreck; the same on a face barely shows.

 Common causes